Chidozieokoye/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This setup begins with creating a support ticket, which serves as a record of an issue or request submitted by a user.
-Once the ticket is generated, its properties, such as priority level, department assignment, and status, are observed to understand its current state.
-The next step involves modifying ticket properties as needed, including reassigning it to the appropriate agent or team and updating its urgency.
-The ticket is then actively worked on by the assigned agent, involving communication with the user, troubleshooting, and implementing a solution.
-Finally, once the issue is resolved, the ticket is marked as completed or closed, ensuring that it is properly documented within the osTicket system.
-Please watch video demonstration below for more insight.<br />
+For this lab, I began by creating a support ticket, which acts as a record for any issue or request submitted by a user.
+After generating the ticket, I reviewed its properties, such as the priority level, department assignment, and status, to understand its current state.
+The next step was to modify the ticket’s properties when necessary, which included reassigning it to the appropriate agent or team and updating its urgency level.
+Once reassigned, the agent (myself, in this case) began actively working on the ticket, which involved communicating with the user, troubleshooting the problem, and implementing a solution.
+After resolving the issue, I marked the ticket as completed or closed, ensuring it was accurately documented within the osTicket system.
+For a more detailed view of the process, check out the video demonstration below.<br />

 <h2>Video Demonstration</h2>